genderkit/genderkit/_articles/contraceptive-pill.md

 {% endcapture %}
 {% include warning warning=warn %}

-You can read more about the combined contraceptive pill on the [NHS Choices website](http://www.nhs.uk/conditions/contraception-guide/pages/combined-contraceptive-pill.aspx).
+You can read more about the combined contraceptive pill on the [NHS website](http://www.nhs.uk/conditions/contraception-guide/pages/combined-contraceptive-pill.aspx).

 ### Where can I learn more?